ash-13/Machie_learning/README.md

 First Just gothrought the `README.md`, this has all the details you want as starters.
 You Can go to the respective content to use the lesson.
+Lessons are broken up into diffrent Python notebooks.
+Start with #1 and follow the sequence.
+Each notebook has information how to use, what conrosponds to what.

 ### Contribution